Red Bull's Max Verstappen handed 5-place grid penalty in Brazil after another engine change | TSN

 Red Bull's Verstappen handed 5-place grid penalty after another engine change

-SAO PAULO (AP) — Red Bull driver Max Verstappen will receive a five-place grid penalty at the Brazilian Grand Prix on Sunday after he again decided to change his engine.
+SAO PAULO (AP) — Red Bull driver Max Verstappen has received a five-place grid penalty at the Brazilian Grand Prix after he again decided to change his engine.

-His move could improve the chances of McLaren's Lando Norris to reduce the Dutchman's 47-point lead in the drivers' championship.
+His move could improve the chances of McLaren's Lando Norris in Sunday's race to reduce the Dutchman's 47-point lead in Formula 1.

-The FIA confirmed the Verstappen decision on Friday, the day of free practice at the Interlagos track.
+He clocked the 15th best time during the morning practice, one second behind Norris, who was fastest.
+Later, he finished fourth in the sprint race qualifier, 0.320 seconds behind McLaren's Oscar Piastri, the leader.

-Verstappen had already served a 10-place grid penalty for exceeding his seasonal engine quota at July’s Belgian Grand Prix.
-That was his fifth of the season.
+Verstappen served a 10-place grid penalty for using his fifth engine at July’s Belgian GP.

-The three-time Formula 1 champion leads the overall standings with four races to go this year.
+The three-time F1 champion leads the overall standings with four races to go.

 AP Formula 1: https://apnews.com/hub/formula-one